jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

   .orElse((error) => handleSpecificErrors(error));
 ```

 It reads like a pipeline.
 Each step either succeeds and passes its result to the next step, or fails and jumps straight to the error handler.
+The flow is explicit and visual.

+**Errors are data, not control flow**

-**Errors become data.** Instead of exceptions flying around, you have error values you can inspect, transform, and reason about.
+Instead of exceptions flying around, you have error values you can inspect, transform, and reason about.
 Want to log all validation errors differently from database errors?
 Easy.
+Want to retry only certain error types?
+Trivial.

 ---

 ### 🏗️ The Architect (Effect)

-_"Let's describe exactly what should happen, then let the system figure it out"_
+"Let's describe exactly what should happen, then let the system figure it out"

 Here's where things get interesting.
-What if you didn't write code to _do_ things, but instead wrote code to _describe_ what should be done?
+What if you didn't write code to do things, but instead wrote code to describe what should be done?

 What if timeouts, retries, logging, and dependency injection weren't scattered throughout your code like confetti, but were declared upfront as policies?

-Welcome to Effect, where you're not a programmer, you're an architect drawing blueprints.
+Welcome to Effect, where you're not a programmer: you're an architect drawing blueprints.

 ```typescript
 import { Effect } from 'effect';